defano/wyldcard/README.md

 `clickText`     | The last word that was clicked in a text field, or the empty string if no text has been clicked.
 For example, `put "You clicked " & the clickText`.
 `clickV`        | Returns the y-coordinate of the last location the user clicked the mouse.
 `commandKey`    | Returns the current state of the command key (and/or 'ctrl' key on PC hardware), either `up` or `down`.
 Also available as `the cmdKey`
+`compound`      | Given two arguments; an interest rate, and a number of periods, `compound` returns the value of one unit of principal invested at the given interest rate compounded over the given number of periods.
+Equivalent to `(1 + rate) ^ periods`.
+For example, to calculate how much a $1000 initial investment will be worth assuming a 3% annual rate of return compounded annually and invested over 6 years, `1000 * compound(.03, 6)` yields approximately `1194.05`.
 `cos`           | Returns the trigonometric cosine of the given argument, represented in radians.
 `date`<br>`short date` | Returns the current date in _dd/mm/yy_ format.
 For example `put the date` yields `07/04/16`.
 `exp`           | Returns the value of _e_ raised to the power of the given argument.